thiloho/archtika/README.md

 > This project will no longer be maintained.
 It was intended as a proof of concept to demonstrate how to create, package and deploy a complex application using PostgreSQL, PostgREST, Nix and NixOS.
 However, it can still be used as a reference.
 >
 > Most of the necessary source code can be found in this repository, except for the [derivation for the NixOS module](https://github.com/NixOS/nixpkgs/blob/1ba18a17ebd052ab4a5d30f47073be68f7b50a26/nixos/modules/services/web-apps/archtika.nix) and the [derivation for the entire package](https://github.com/NixOS/nixpkgs/blob/1ba18a17ebd052ab4a5d30f47073be68f7b50a26/pkgs/by-name/ar/archtika/package.nix).
+>
+> For more information about archtika, please refer to the [documentation](https://github.com/thiloho/archtika/wiki), which has been moved from an individual website to this GitHub repository.

 ## About